markovka17/dla/hw2_kws/README.md

 ### Task
 Implement streaming KWS, speed up and compress the model 10 times.

-This homework don't aimed to implement fancy architecture and write clean and well structured code.
+The goal of the homework is not to implement a fancy architecture and write clean and well-structured code.
 On the contrary, you will be able to write down all the code in notebooks, but with a lot of comments and graphs :).
-The purpose of the work is to explore various ways to accelerate NNs.
+The goal of the work is to explore various ways to accelerate NNs.

 So, you need to take tht **base model** from `seminar.ipynb` and to do the following things:
   1) [Streaming]
-      This model works differently during training and inferance.
-During training you have some fixed input and you know that it has a keyword (or not).
-During the inferance, you read the T frames and make a prediction on them.
-And the `next step` is to read the `T + 1` frame's, run the neural network just for it, and make a prediction based on it and the `T - 1` of the previous frames.
+      This model works differently during training and inference.
+During training, you have some fixed input and you know whether it has a keyword (or not).
+During the inference, you read the T frames and make a prediction on them.
+And the next step is to read the T + 1 frame, run the neural network just for it, and make a prediction based on it and the T of the previous frames.
       When you implement streaming mode note that you need to:

       1. define `max_window_length` and restrict you buffer with this parameter.
       Don't forget to refresh the buffer by dropping the first frame and adding `T + 1` frame.
       2. [Optionally] you may define `streaming_step_size` and process input not frame by frame, but with `streaming_step_size` step.